 Perfectly chewy yet crumbly creations from Jenny Chandler

-For more on oats, read the latest installment of my series on grains.
+For more on oats, read my series on grains.

 150g unsalted butter